-Leiningen is the de-facto project management tool for Clojure.
-Cursive provides great support for building and managing projects with Leiningen, and we’ll be adding more functionality soon.
+Leiningen has been the de-facto project management tool for Clojure for a long time now.
+Cursive provides great support for building and managing projects with Leiningen, here's how to use it.

 If required, select "Import project from external model" and select Leiningen.

 The root directory of your project will be filled in for you.
-You can choose to search recursively within that directory for other projects (see Multi Module Projects, below), and you can also choose to put the project files in a directory other than the main project directory.
+You can choose to search recursively within that directory for other projects (see working with multi-module projects, below), and you can also choose to put the project files in a directory other than the main project directory.

 Your project will then be opened and is ready to use.

 Often Leiningen projects will use profiles for different situations.
 Since profiles will often add source roots and

 dependencies that you'll need when working with your source code, you can let Cursive know which ones it should use

 when synchronising your project.
 For example, our example project has sources under

 profile, so we'll enable that profile when working with our project so that Cursive will mark those source roots

 correctly and add any required dependencies to the project.